zhudotexe/kani/docs/function_calling.rst

 ----------------------
-If the model makes an error when attempting to call a function (e.g. calling a function that does not exist or passing params with invalid, non-coercible types) or the function raises an exception, Kani will send the error in a system message to the model by default, allowing it up to *retry_attempts* to correct itself and retry the call.
+If the model makes an error when attempting to call a function (e.g. calling a function that does not exist or passing params with invalid, non-coercible types) or the function raises an exception, Kani will send the error in a message to the model by default, allowing it up to *retry_attempts* to correct itself and retry the call.

 In the next section, we'll discuss how to customize this behaviour, along with other parts of the kani interface.